AgenaTrader/AgenaScript-documentation/sources/events.md

        Print("Die Verbindung zum Broker wurde getrennt");
 }
 ```

-## OnChartPanelMouseDown()
+## ChartPanelMouseMove()
 ### Description
-Description
 In an indicator, or strategy, the current position of the mouse can be evaluated and processed.
-For this, it is necessary to program an EventHandler as a method and add this method to the ChartControl.ChartPanelMouseDown event.
+For this, it is necessary to program an EventHandler as a method and add this method to the ChartControl.ChartPanelMouseMove event.

 ### Attention!
-It is important to remove the EventHandler from the OnTermination () method, otherwise the EventHandler will still be executed even if the indicator has been removed from the chart.
+It is important to remove the EventHandler from the OnTermination() method, otherwise the EventHandler will still be executed even if the indicator has been removed from the chart.

 ### Example
 ```cs